 - 1 egg, lightly beaten

-- Heat the remaining 3 tablespoons of butter along with the 1 tablespoon of oil and sauté the onions for 5 minutes.
-Add the dried thyme and sugar and continue to cook for 25 minutes on medium low heat.
-Make sure to stir the mixture every 5 minutes or so.
+- CARAMELIZE: Heat the remaining 3 tablespoons of butter along with 1 tablespoon of oil and sauté the onions for 5 minutes.
+Add the dried thyme and sugar and continue to cook for 25 minutes on medium-low heat.
+Make sure to stir the mixture every 5-10 minutes.
 If the onions are caramelizing too fast, turn down the heat a little more.

-- Using a knife or a pizza cutter, cut the puff pastry into 2-inch squares and place them on a lined baking sheet.
+- FILL: Using a sharp knife or a pizza cutter, cut the puff pastry into 2-inch squares and place them on a lined baking sheet.
 Make sure the puff pastry is cold before proceeding.
 If not, allow it to rest in the refrigerator for 10-15 minutes before proceeding.
 Using a pastry brush, brush the beaten egg on the squares.
+Prick the puff pastry using a fork in the center.
 Place a tablespoon of caramelized onion mixture in the center.

-If you've prepared the caramelized onion mixture ahead of time, you can zap it in the microwave for 30 seconds to bring it back to room temperature quickly.
+- If you've prepared the caramelized onion mixture ahead of time, you can zap it in the microwave for 30 seconds to bring it back to room temperature quickly.